Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Introduction

-This potential is complex valued.
-We note here that a large number of unitary models studied in the literature have a real potential.
-As the potential \eqref{def:potential} is complex and the model \eqref{def:partitionFunction} is an SU($N$) model, the relation $\langle U \rangle = \langle U^{-1} \rangle$ may not necessarily hold for our model, whereas in the case of U($N$) models with real potentials it always holds.
-The branch points of the logarithm in \eqref{def:potential} are Fisher-Hartwig singularities (see Ref. \cite{fahs_uniform_2021} and the references therein), and their existence implies a rich phase structure.
+As this SU($N$) model has a complex action, we expect it to violate the relation $\langle U \rangle = \langle U^\dagger \rangle$, which always holds for U($N$) models with real actions.
+A more interesting feature of the action is the presence of Fisher-Hartwig singularities, and their existence implies a rich phase structure.

-The $\gamma \to \infty$ limit of this model has been studied in Ref.~\cite{hands_qcd_2010}, where it describes the statistics of a two-level QCD (Quantum Chromodynamics) system restricted to a small sphere.
-In the triple-scaling limit $\sigma \to 0, \alpha \to 0, \gamma \to \infty$ while keeping $\alpha \sigma$ and $\sigma / \gamma$ equal and constant, the model reduces to the SU($N$) version of the well-known Gross-Witten-Wadia model \cite{gross_possible_1980}.
-Thus our model can be viewed as a generalization of several existing models.
+A generalized version of this model describes the partition function of a weakly coupled gauge theory \cite{aharony2004}, and its low temperature limit (which corresponds to $\gamma \to \infty$) has been studied in Ref.~\cite{hands_qcd_2010}.
+A U($N$) matrix model with an action similar to \eqref{def:action} famously describes the Ising spin correlation function \cite{wu1966}.
+In the triple-scaling limit $g \to 0, \alpha \to 0, \gamma \to \infty$ while keeping $g / \alpha$ and $ g \gamma$ equal and constant, the action \eqref{def:action}` reduces to the well-known Gross-Witten-Wadia action \cite{gross_possible_1980}.

-This work is organized as follows.
-In Sec. \ref{sec:formalism}, we summarize the standard approach used to study unitary matrix models, and introduce our notation.
-In Sec.~\ref{sec: Confined Phase}, we discuss the ungapped phase and identify four distinct ungapped phases, each characterized by the location of poles of the potential.
-In Sec.~\ref{sec: Gapped Phase}, we examine the gapped phase.
-In Sec. \ref{sec:PhaseTransitions} we briefly discuss the transitions between these phases.
-Finally, in Sec.~\ref{sec: Conclusions and Discussions}, we summarize our main results and outline possible extensions of this work.
-We restrict our work to the large $N$ limit, as there are no phase transitions at finite $N$.
-We also restrict the coupling $\sigma$ and the parameters $\alpha, \gamma$ to positive values.